Augmenting software engineering with AI - The ai4se taxonomy and its use: Background

-In light of the recent advancements in machine learning (ML) that have made significant breakthroughs possible, this paper focuses mainly on the latest developments in the application of ML to SE.
-For ML to be effective, it is essential to utilise the appropriate structures inherent to SE artefacts and has been a topic of considerable debate: \cite{allamanis2018survey} presents an overview of the various ways in which source code can be represented, including representational models of tokens, token contexts, program dependency graphs, API calls, abstract syntax trees, object usage, and others.
-These representational models are used for AI assistance in SE, including the creation of recommender systems, the inference of coding conventions, the detection of anomalies and defects, the analysis of code, the rewriting and translation of code, the conversion of code to text for the purposes of documentation and information retrieval, and the synthesis and general generation of code from text. \cite{karampatsis2020big} adds further applications of AI assistance such as code completion, API migration and code repair.

-Furthermore, \cite{allamanis2018survey} presents \enquote{\textbf{[t]he naturalness hypothesis}[:] Software is a form of human communication; software corpora have similar statistical properties to natural language corpora; and these properties can be exploited to build better software engineering tools.}.
+In light of the recent advancements in machine learning (ML), in particular in deep learning (DL), that have made significant breakthroughs possible, this paper focuses mainly on the latest developments in the application of ML to SE.
+For ML to be effective, it is essential to utilise the appropriate structures inherent to SE artefacts, which has been a topic of considerable debate:~\citet{allamanis_survey_2017} presents an overview of the various ways in which source code can be represented, including representational models of tokens, token contexts, program dependency graphs, API calls, abstract syntax trees, object usage, and others.
+These representational models are used for AI assistance in SE, including the creation of recommender systems, the inference of coding conventions, the detection of anomalies and defects, the analysis of code, the rewriting and translation of code, the conversion of code to text for the purposes of documentation and information retrieval, and the synthesis and general generation of code from text. \citet{karampatsis_big_2020} adds further applications of AI assistance such as code completion, API migration and code repair.
+Furthermore,~\citet{allamanis_survey_2017} presents "\textbf{[t]he naturalness hypothesis}[:] Software is a form of human communication; software corpora have similar statistical properties to natural language corpora; and these properties can be exploited to build better software engineering tools.".
 Given the intrinsic formats and formal characteristics of coding and modelling languages employed in SE, the second aspect of the naturalness hypothesis can be considered relatively straightforward.
-Nevertheless, the initial proposition reinforces the necessity for SE artefacts that are readily comprehensible.
-This assertion was previously made by ~\cite{fowler2005refactoring} in a different form: \enquote{[A]ny fool can write code that a computer can understand, good programmers write code that humans can understand.}.
-Consequently, the application of AI in SE is not merely concerned with code generation; it also encompasses the enhancement of code through techniques such as refactorings, with the objective of optimising readability and maintainability.
+Yet, the initial proposition reinforces the necessity for SE artefacts that are readily comprehensible.
+This assertion was previously made by~\citet{fowler2005refactoring} in a different form: "[A]ny fool can write code that a computer can understand, good programmers write code that humans can understand.".
+Consequently, the application of AI in SE is not merely concerned with code generation or code repair; it also encompasses the enhancement of code through techniques such as refactoring, with the objective of optimising readability and maintainability.